MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Scenario

-Votes needs to be aggregated and stored.
-Services will be used to manage and preserve the data in this lab.
+You will need to aggregate the votes and store them for future use.
+You will use services to manage and preserve the data.

 The main tasks for this exercise are as follows: